pynejack/Individual-Project/README.md

 # Individual-Project
 This contains all files I used to run tandem flapping foil simulations for my third year individual project

-- Things to include and explian
+- Things to include and explain
   -   lotus.f90
   -   post processing scripts

   -   calibration files